tonymorello/n8n-nodes-ibmi-db2/README.md

 You should now be able to install the node from the frontend without errors.

+> [!NOTE]
+> You will need to rebuild your custom image any time you want to update to a newer version of n8n.

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.